sevenfifty777/dcs_lua_runner_gui/README.md

 **⛔ DO NOT USE if:**
 - ❌ You don't understand the technical implications
-- ❌ Your PC contains sensitive personal/work data
+- ❌ Your Sever contains sensitive personal/work data
 - ❌ You plan to run untrusted code from others
 - ❌ You use the same PC for online banking/shopping